 Today a friend supplied me with plenty of turnips, rutabaga and kale so with the temperatures out beginning to cool down a bit I thought a hot soup could be in order.
 Kale is one of these food ingredients which go well with an assortment of meals especially those which originate around the Mediterranean or in Northern Europe.
 Additionally it is an excellent product to consume fish.
 With my newly acquired kale, I decided to cook up a pot of the delightful kale soup with added Potatoes, other veggies and Spanish sausage.
-The following recipe will take a little over one hour to make and will feed four people.
-Visit this web-site for more recipes!
+The following recipe will take a little over one hour to make and will feed four people. check this link right here now for more recipes!

 1 pound of Spanish Chorizo chopped into thin 1/8 inch slices